huynguy-db/arcion-docs/content/docs/references/source-prerequisites/SQLServer.md

 1. The agent has the following security requirements:

    a.
-The installation must be done by a user that is an *administrator* for the local system.
+The installation must be done by a Windows user that is an *administrator* for the local system.

    b.
-The service must be installed under a user that can log into SQL Server and has the following access:
+The service must be installed under a Windows user that can log into SQL Server and has the following access:
       - Must have the [**Log on as a service**](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/log-on-as-a-service) on the local system.
-This privilege is added automatically by the installer.
+The installer automatically adds this privilege.
-      - The user must be a `db_owner` of both the replicated database and the scratch database described in step 9c.
+      - The Windows user must be a `db_owner` of both the replicated database and the scratch database.
-      - The user must be a `db_owner` of the system databases `msdb` and `replicantdistribution`.
+      - The Windows user must be a `db_owner` of the system databases `msdb` and `replicantdistribution`.
       - In addition to the replicated tables, the service must have select access to the following SQL Server objects in the replicated database:
          - `syscolumns`
          - `sys.indexes`
          - `sys.index_columns`
-      - Also, the user must be enabled for user mapping for the scratch database (described in step 6c) and added as an owner.
+      - Also, the Windows user must be enabled for user mapping for the scratch database and added as an owner.
 No data is inserted into the database and only the following objects are accessed:
          - `msreplication_objects`
          - `sysusers`
          - `sysobjects`
-      - To start and stop the distribution agent, the user must be a member of the  **sysadmin** role.
+      - To start and stop the distribution agent, the Windows user must be a member of the  **sysadmin** role.
 This role is optional, it just means that the service won’t be able to automatically start and stop the distribution agent.

 2. Run the MSI package **ReplicantForMSS.msi**.
 This installer will create the files required for the local Windows agent at the default location of `%HOMEDRIVE%\Program Files\Blitzz.io\Replicant for Microsoft SQL Server`.

    a.
 The installer prompts for the service user and password.
-This user must have system and database privileges as described in 1b.
-This user will automatically be granted the *logon as a service* privilege.
+This Windows user must have system and database privileges as described in 1b.
+This user will automatically receive the *Log on as a service* privilege.

    b.
 The installer prompts for a staging directory that is used to transfer transactions to the system where the replicate process is running.
       - If not using the socket file server to publish the files, this directory must be a shared mount point with full access available from the system running the database being replicated as well the system running the replicate process(es).
          {{< hint "info" >}}It is possible to simply share the default location as long as there’s enough space.{{< /hint >}}
-      - The user assigned to run the service must have full access to the staging directory.
+      - The Windows user assigned to run the service must have full access to the staging directory.
 The installer assigns those privileges automatically, but if the staging directory is later moved, but sure to give that user full access to that directory.

 3. To change the staging directory location after installation, run the command `ReplicantDB -t <staging_directory>`.